 But the Polish Stud Directors had found in Laheeb what they thought was almost a perfect representative of the Saklawi I (Nazeer) sire line; one who both exemplified and could reproduce the Polish ideal of all that an Arabian horse should be - typey and elegant, with long harmonious lines and good movement.
 They could already imagine Laheeb's potential contribution based on their past success with Palas (Aswan x Panel by Nil), a Nazeer grandson of 75% Egyptian blood, and were willing to be bold.
-In a 2013 interview published in Arabian Horse World, Jerzy praised the stallion, describing how "...
+Jerzy referred to Laheeb as "a horseman's horse", and in a 2013 interview published in Arabian Horse World, he praised the stallion, describing how "...
 Laheeb sired mares in the Saklawi type - very beautiful and good broodmare material."

 Although revolutionary at its time, the idea today, over two decades later, seems a given, almost patently obvious just by observing what Laheeb accomplished there.
-Perhaps the truest measure of his success was that, after evaluating his get, the Poles continued and continue to today to infuse Egyptian blood into their programme through sires representing the Saklawi I sire line.
+Perhaps the truest measure of his success was that, after evaluating his get, the Poles continued and continue to today to infuse Egyptian blood into their program through sires representing the Saklawi I sire line.

 Laheeb's more famous Polish-bred get include a number of national, international, and World Champions such as his sons Poganin (ex Pohulanka by Pepton), Złocień (ex Zaleta by Piechur), and Emiliusz (ex Emocja by Monogramm), and his daughters Emira (ex Embra by Monogramm), Galilea (ex Georgia by Monogramm), Dumka (ex Dąbrowa by Probat), Wieża Babel (ex Wiazma by Arbil), Siklawa (ex Siewka by Eldon), and Eloida (ex Ekspedycja by Falsyfikat).
-A few precious daughters sold well at Poland's prestigious Pride of Poland production sales, including the Janów mare Siklawa who went to Qatar and the Michałów mares Egea (ex Egna by Eukaliptus) and Ellissara (ex Ekscella by
+A few precious daughters sold well at Poland's prestigious Pride of Poland production sales, including the Janów mare Siklawa who went to Qatar and the Michałów mares Egea (ex Egna by Eukaliptus) and Ellissara (ex Ekscella by Monogramm) who went to the Kingdom of Saudi Arabia.